kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 == Upgrade notice ==

-= 1.4.8 = Released on 11 January, 2021
+= 1.5.0 = Released on 02 March, 2021

+* New: support for WordPress 5.7
-* New: Support for WooCommerce 4.9
+* New: support for WooCommerce 5.1
-* Update: Plugin framework
+* Update: YITH plugin framework